jordipons/sklearn-audio-transfer-learning/README.md

 Download the pre-trained model `wget https://storage.googleapis.com/audioset/vggish_model.ckpt` in `sklearn-audio-transfer-learning/src/`.

 ## Music genre classification: a toy example

+#### Set up the task
 As an example, let's download the GTZAN dataset `wget http://opihi.cs.uvic.ca/sound/genres.tar.gz` and extract the audio files `tar -zxvf genres.tar.gz` in `sklearn-audio-transfer-learning/data/audio/GTZAN/`.
 Approximated download time: between 30 min and an hour.
 We already provide (fault-filtered) train/test partitions in `sklearn-audio-transfer-learning/data/index/GTZAN/`.

 `sklearn_audioset.py` is the main python file.
 Note that in its top-20 lines you can configure it.
 It is important that you set your data folder, in my case: `DATA_FOLDER = '/home/jordipons/transfer-learning-tutorial/data/'`.

 You can also set some parameters.
 For example, you can select which sklearn classifier to employ.
 Sklearn has tones of possibilities!
 You can easily set your favourite sklearn classifier in `define_classification_model()`.
 To start, let's select 'linearSVM'.
 We set it as follows: `LinearSVC(C=1)`.

+#### Run your classifier
 Now, run `python src/sklearn_audioset.py` on your CPU.

 Congrats, you have build a music genre classifier!
 The model we developed achieved 77.24% accuracy in our test set.
 Interestingly, this basic model can achieve better results than a standard [MFCCs + SVM classifier (53.44%)](https://arxiv.org/abs/1805.00237), and is quite competent when compared to the best result we are aware of [(82.1%)](https://www.mdpi.com/2076-3417/8/1/150).

+Can you improve this result?
+Feel free to modify this code.
+It is meant for that!
+Keep us updated if you break the state-of-the-art ;)

 ## Scripts directory
 - `sklearn_audioset.py`: main script where we build the audio classifiers with Audioset features and Scikit-learn.